Rathtakrit/5_personalwebsites/README.md

 # Rathtakrit's Personal website first look
-## Welcome to my first official website! (rathtakrit_0.2)
+## Welcome to my first official website! (rathtakrit_1.0)

 This is a Personal website of Kritarath Thipsoonthonsak(Kiwi/ Rathtakrit).
 It's where I will store my project ,my plan and update everything related to me.

 Some key information
-- This is my very first version so.
-It's going to be sucked
-- I'm learning HTML, CSS, Web Development.
-And also stuff in Computer
+- I'm learning HTML, CSS, Web Developmen, and other "fun" stuff in computer
 - There's going to  be more update on this website.
-And I intent to do it weekly.
-So, stay tuned!
+Stay tuned!

 Updates
-- Reset design (now it's plain css)
-- cut unnessecary information
-- update styling(header +about me)
+- finish the main page + a click to download cv button

 Todo's
-- style with css
+- add related links
+- translate EN -> TH
+- add gallery/ blog pages
+- update ATSHM in cv and websites
-- improve with readt(After learn react)
+- improve the website with react(After learn react)